AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module1/ex5.md

 It is best practice to create a separate, specific schema for every dataset and to set the descriptor for every dataset specifically to match how the current solutions used by the brand operate.

-### Exercise 5.3 - Using a workflow to map a CSV file to an XDM Schema
+## Exercise 5.3 - Using a workflow to map a CSV file to an XDM Schema

 The goal of this exercise is to onboard CRM data in Platform.
 All the data that is ingested in Platform should be mapped against the specific XDM Schema.
 What you currently have is a CSV dataset with 1000 lines on the one side, and a dataset that is linked to a schema on the other side.
 To load that CSV file in that dataset, a mapping exercise needs to take place.
-To facilitate this mapping exercise, we have ``Workflows`` availabe in Platform.
+To facilitate this mapping exercise, we have ``Workflows`` available in Platform.

 ![Data Ingestion](./images/workflows.png)